mcltn/food-delivery-satellite-lab/README.md

 This set of assets is based on the material used at the Digital Developer Conference: Hybrid Cloud Labs and the IBM Cloud Community Days Conference.
 You can reference details on the workshops here: https://anthonyamanse.gitbook.io/ibm-satellite-workshop/

 The base application itself was developed by Yan Koyfam and Anthony Amaranse and published here: https://github.com/IBM/scaling-apps-with-kafka.
-It was later modified to remove the dependance on Confluent.
+It was later modified to remove the dependance on Confluent by Dave Tropeano here: https://github.ibm.com/davetropeano/satellite-demo-food-delivery

+This version of the deployment has removed the Mongo Database from running locally in the cluster and is dependent on an existing IBM Cloud Databases for MongoDB instance.

 ### Demo Walkthrough